scalar-labs/getting-started-with-scalardb/README.md

 }
 ```

-Looking at this schema, you might be wandering why we used a composite primary key for the **question table** since the `date` field can be inferred from timestamp `created_at`.
+Looking at this schema, you might be wondering why we used a composite primary key for the **question table** since the `date` field can be inferred from timestamp `created_at`.

 The first key of a composite key called **partition key**.
-By default Scalar DB uses hash partioning based on the value of partition key.
+By default Scalar DB uses hash partitioning based on the value of the partition key.
-The records with same values of partition key will be put (duplicated) into the same nodes.
+The records with the same values of partition key will be put (duplicated) into the same nodes.
-Using hash partioning helps the scalability when a Scalar DB cluster is expanded.
+Using hash partitioning helps the scalability when a Scalar DB cluster is expanded.
 Furthermore, the records in the same partition can be retrieved easily.

-With this composite key design, all questions that will be created the same calendar day will have the same value for the `date` field.
-If we only used `created_at` as the primary key, this design would scale very well but we would not be able to retrieve multiples question with the `scan` method easily.
+With this composite key design, all questions that will be created on the same calendar day will have the same value for the `date` field.
+If we only used `created_at` as the primary key, this design would scale very well but we would not be able to retrieve the multiples questions with the `scan` method easily.
 In summary, having this composite key ensures it will scale well while also allowing the data to be looked up easily.

 Though, the current schema has its limitations.
 There can't be 2 questions created at the same time because these questions would have the same primary key.
 To avoid that we could add another id (UUID) as a second clustering key like the following.